-This method comes in handy if you want to implement file-based interfaces via Application Integration Framework (AIF) as AIF is not able to handle file attachments.
+This method comes in handy if you want to implement file-based interfaces via the Application Integration Framework (AIF) as AIF is not able to handle file attachments.

 This article goes into detail on Function Modules (FM) in SAP that we can use to encode and decode Base64 string.
 Use encoding FMs for outbound interface messages and decoding FMs for inbound interface messages.